kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 > Inspired by what Oliver did when he joined in early 2022, I highly encourage you to setup 1-1 intro calls with all other RF members in the first week or two.
 Get to know them, what they work on and so on!
 It will help you settle-in, and give you opportunity to also ask any random questions you have about FRAME, XCM, Polkadot, Parity and so on!
 ### 📧 Async
 - [Parity forum](https://forum.polkadot.network/) [Polkadot forum](https://forum.parity.io/).
-    - Prefer accompanying Google docs for discussions that will need lots of revision.
+    - Prefer accompanying Google Docs for discussions that will need lots of revision.
-- Github
+- GitHub
 	- Build a system around notifications, you are expected to reply to your @mentions.
 - Element
 	- Everything under `Runtime Function` space.
 Explore sub-spaces and rooms accordingly